rm511130/Concourse-Workshop/README.md

 ![](./images/welcome-to-concourse.png)

-- In the future, you can click on either the Apple, the Windows symbol or the Penguim to download the **fly** CLI to your PC or Mac.
+- In the future, you can click on either the Apple, the Windows symbol or the Penguin to download the **fly** CLI to your PC or Mac.
-- Note that the Apple, the Windows symbol and the Penguim are also shown on the bottom of your Concourse Web GUI.
+- Note that the Apple, the Windows symbol and the Penguin are also shown on the bottom of your Concourse Web GUI.
-- If you do download the **fly** CLI, just remember to place it in a directory that is your `PATH` and to make it executable with, for example, a `chmod +x` commmand.
+- If you do download the **fly** CLI, just remember to place it in a directory that is your `PATH` and to make it executable with, for example, a `chmod +x` command.

 - We will continue to use the Workshop VM which already has the **fly** CLI installed.